 How have these IPOs performed?
 Including the larger (>\$1,500m) IPOs reveals that the average, median and weighted average IPO performed roughly in line with the small cap (XSO) index for 6 months.
 However once we increase this to 12 months, the median IPO has fallen to -6% relative underperformance.
-The median IPO underperforms by just over 11.5% over 2 years.
-The rate of underperformance steadies between 2 and 3 years but does not improve.
+The median IPO underperforms more than -12% over 2 years.
+However, in past years the underperformance between years 2 and 3 has stabilised.
+This year's update, if anything, reveals ongoing deterioration in returns out to 3 years.

 The weighted average raising outperforms over 1, 2 and 3 years indicating that the largest raisings perform significantly better than the smaller ones.